Agoric/agoric-sdk/packages/SwingSet/docs/vat-upgrade.md

 ## From Outside: the AdminNode Upgrade API

-The upgrade must be triggered by something holding the vat's "adminNode" control facet.
-This is typically the same thing that created the vat in the first place, but a common pattern is to hand it to some sort of governance object.
+An upgrade is triggered by invoking the `upgrade` method of the vat's "adminNode" control facet.
+This facet is returned when the vat is first created (along with the vat's root object), so the original creator is often the initiator of upgrades later.
+But a common pattern is to hand that control facet to some sort of governance object.
 The ability to upgrade a vat is also the ability to control its behavior, and any users who expect some particular vat behavior (e.g. when auditing some contract code) must take into account the possibility of upgrade, which means they'll care about who exactly can cause an upgrade to occur.

 Upgrades use bundlecaps, just like the initial `createVat()` call.
 So the first step of an upgrade is to install the v2 source bundle (unless it is a "null upgrade" that re-uses the original bundle).
-This uses `controller.validateAndInstallBundle()` from the outside, and `D(devices.bundle).getBundleCap()` from the inside.
+This uses `controller.validateAndInstallBundle()` from the outside, and then `D(devices.bundle).getBundleCap()` from the inside.
 See [bundles.md](./bundles.md) for details.

 Once the governance object is holding the v2 bundlecap, it triggers the upgrade with `E(adminNode).upgrade(newBundlecap, options)`.
 This schedules the upgrade sequence (described above), and returns a Promise that resolves when the upgrade is complete.
 If the upgrade fails, the Promise is rejected and the old vat is reinstalled.
 An upgrade might fail because the new source bundle has a syntax error (preventing evaluation), or because the upgrade phase throws an exception or returns a Promise that rejects.
 It will also fail if the ugprade phase does not fulfill all of its obligations, such as leaving a durable Kind unattached.

-An important property of the `options` bag is `vatParameters`.
+An important property of `options` is `vatParameters`.
 This value is passed to the upgrade phase (as the usual second argument to `buildRootObject()`) and can be used to communicate with the upgrade-time code before any external messages have a chance to be delivered.
 In the Zoe ZCF vat, this is how new contract code will be delivered, so it can be executed (and can assume responsibility for v1 obligations) to completion by the time the upgrade phase finishes.

 ## From Inside: V2 Executes the Upgrade

 The v2 code wakes up inside the upgrade phase when `buildRootObject(vatPowers, vatParameters, baggage)` is called, where `vatParameters` will come from the call to `upgrade`.
 This `buildRootObject()` is expected to return an object, or a Promise that resolves to an object, and that object will assume the identity of the root object.

-Before `buildRootObject()` returns (and/or its return Promise is resolved), the v2 code is obligated to redefine every Kind that was created by the v1 code.
+Before completion of `buildRootObject()` is indicated by either returning a non-promise or by fulfilling a returned promise, the v2 code is obligated to redefine every Kind that was created by the v1 code.
+If any durable Kinds are defined incompletely or left undefined by the time of that indication, the upgrade fails and the vat is rolled back to v1.

 ```js
 import { M } from '@agoric/store';